Darkclown205/CODSOFT/README.md

 In this task, you will build your personal chatbot that responds to user inputs based on predefined rules.
 This will give you a basic understanding of natural language processing and conversation flow.

-🧑🏻‍🦰 Task 3 - "FACE DETECTION AND RECOGNITION"
+ 💻 Task 3 - "RECOMMENDATION SYSTEM"

-This task focuses on building an AI application that can detect and recognize faces in images or videos.
+This task focuses on building an recommendation system that suggests items to users based on their preferences.